micmejia/bible-dump/NKJV/John/John 12.md

 But Jesus answered them, saying, "The hour has come that the Son of Man should be glorified.

 ###### 24
-Most assuredly, I say to you, unless a grain of wheat falls into the ground and dies, it remains alone; but if it dies, it produces much [^d]grain.
+Most assuredly, I say to you, unless a grain of wheat falls into the ground and dies, it remains alone; but if it dies, it produces much grain.

 ###### 25
 He who loves his life will lose it, and he who hates his life in this world will keep it for eternal life.